SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/3_Linear_Transformations_And_Matrices.md

 ![A, B](https://i.ibb.co/6ZKvmvV/Matrix-9.png)

-Q - What is the result of the sum of the matrices?
+Qn: What is the result of the sum of the matrices?
-A - This is the matrix that results from adding all the individual values in equivalent positions of the two matrices.
+Ans: This is the matrix that results from adding all the individual values in equivalent positions of the two matrices.
 ![A+B](https://i.ibb.co/G5jbf6H/Matrix-10.png)

-Q - What's the result of the product of the two matrices?
+Qn: What's the result of the product of the two matrices?
-A - For position [i, j], the value will be equal to the dot product of row 'i' of A and column 'j' of B.
+Ans: For position [i, j], the value will be equal to the dot product of row 'i' of A and column 'j' of B.
 ![A*B](https://i.ibb.co/P19FFPh/Matrix-11.png)

 ## Matrix Operations in Numpy